Who’s Paying My Duties and Taxes Under CARM?

 With all of that said, there is an opportunity for this not to be too much of an upheaval.
 It doesn’t take a lot of brainstorming to come to the solution of letting your broker manage your CARM Client Portal.
 Through the portal, the tenured experts that importers have trusted for over 70 years can continue to manage the financial element of your imports, all while allowing you to reap any additional benefits the new system might provide.

-We call our new service CARM Management.
+We call our new service CARM Payments.
 For a very slight adjustment in our fee due to the increased complexity of this management under CARM, you gain all the benefits of this new system along with all the value you’ve been receiving from your tenured broker.
 If you take advantage of this service, day to day, very little will change for your business.
 We will still manage your imports, your invoice will still be created and checked by trade experts, and you now have access to a more intimate relationship with the CBSA through CARM if you want it.

 How you choose to proceed in this time of unprecedented change is up to you, but we would love the chance to discuss it with you.
-For more information about CARM, our new CARM Management service, or anything at all, please get in touch with our team today.
+For more information about CARM, our new CARM Payments service, or anything at all, please get in touch with our team today.
 We are excited to move forward into this new age together!